MicrosoftDocs/learn/learn-pr/reactors/blockchain-create-ui-decentralized-apps/includes/2-learn-dapps.md

 ## How dapps operate

-Dapps differ from traditional applications in that they don't rely on a centralized server network.
+Dapps differ from traditional applications because they don't rely on a centralized server network.
 Instead, they operate on a decentralized peer-to-peer blockchain network.

-A dapp can have front-end code written in any language, just like a traditional web app, that can make calls to its back end.
-With dapps, the back end consists of smart contracts that run on a blockchain.
+A dapp can have front-end code written in any language, just like a traditional web app, that can make calls to its back end, which are smart contracts that run on a blockchain.

 Dapps are: